Your mission, if you choose to accept, is to get ready for sick season by stocking a few ingredients for fighting infection.

 - fresh garlic – one of the top foods with natural antibiotic properties, another good habit is definitely to include garlic as often as possible.

-- coconut oil – also a natural antibiotic food, the healing properties of coconut oil are many and diverse!
+- coconut oil (use the code STEWARDSHIP for 10% off at that site!) – also a natural antibiotic food, the healing properties of coconut oil are many and diverse!
 We use it all the time in cooking…

 To Fight Infections